 If you’ve ever wanted to let some cash ride on the big game, you’ve probably wondered: Is it legal to bet with a bookie?
 First and foremost, it is important clarify we are not referencing a local individual when we say "bookie"-- we are referring to a licensed bookmaker.
 It is never advisable to use an unlicensed entity to place bets in the US.
 With that out of the way, it is legal to use a licensed bookie (bookmaker) to place wagers.
 As with most issues of legality, it really depends on where you are in the country.
 Only recently has sports betting become largely available in the United States, sports betting at on-land casinos has been largely illegal.
 From 1992 to 2018, Nevada was the only state with single-game wagering and Delaware was the only other state with local bookmakers.
 This is because PASPA, or the Professional and Amateur Sports Protection Act, essentially gave Las Vegas the exclusive rights to operate sportsbooks in America (with betting in Delaware being effectively limited to NFL parlays).
-While that 1992 law is now being challenged on several fronts, it is still in effect and will continue to be so until at least mid-2018.
+While the law had major implications for the U.S. sports betting industry, it is no longer in play after it was struck down by the Supreme Court.

 How Can I Legally Bet On Sports With A Bookie?

 If you’re not actually in one of the states that have legalized sports betting, don’t worry – you can still bet on sports with a bookie, and do so legally, even though it’s “illegal.”
 Aren’t ineffective, unenforceable laws fun?
 Here’s what you do and why it works: Any time you want to get in on some legal sports betting, just use a reputable offshore sportsbook.
-Services like those from Bovada, BetOnline, SportsBetting, 5Dimes, and other legal betting sites are free to use and are completely compliant with federal gambling laws like PASPA and the rest.
+Services like those from Bovada, BetOnline, SportsBetting, 5Dimes, and other legal betting sites are free to use and there are zero federal laws making them illegal for casual bettors to use.